Skip to main content

 " Are you worried?"
 Pratap frowned.

-Bhago murmured a quick apology to Chakrapani as Ajabde tugged her by her hand into the Palanquin.
+Bhago murmured a quick apology to Chakrapani as Ajabdeh tugged her by her hand into the palanquin after the puja.

 " Sometimes you behave like a child, Bhago."
 She complained.